 (Liquid assets are assets that can be readily accessed.
 Stocks, mutual funds, savings and checking accounts, CDs are all liquid assets.)
 Home equity, car values, life insurance policies are not considered liquid assets.

 EXCEPTION TO ASSET LIMIT:

 Households whose assets exceed the allowable limit may still be eligible as the amount over the limit can be added to income.
 If income is still under the limit after adding in excess assets, client is eligible.

 Deliverable fuel heated households who are either without heating fuel, or within one week of being without heating fuel at the time of application, will be eligible to receive prioritized services, including prompt eligibility processing.
-Households determined eligible will receive a fuel delivery authorization within 24 hours of the date of application.
+Households applying under these circumstances will receive a fuel delivery authorization within 18 hours after determination of eligibility.

 By appointment, unless noted.
-People who heat with electric or gas are usually given later appointments.
 People must apply in person, unless they are homebound, and must apply EVERY YEAR.
 If they have received an application form in the mail from DSS, they must call and make an appointment and take their form to their application site when they have their appointment.
 People who are homebound have the option of applying by mail.
 Receiving an application in the mail does NOT mean that the household has applied.

 How to Apply:

 Apply in person, or by appointment, at local Community Action Agencies.
 Individuals who are homebound can contact the community action to discuss the option of applying by mail.
 Homebound applicants can mail their completed application to the main office of the CAA that manages CEAP for their community.